mgrddsj/209ChatClient/README.md

 # Limitations

 Since the socket library in Python is kinda high-level, I can't seem to find a way to block the readfd.
-So this might not be the best tool to properly test all the functionality required in Q3 of the assignment.
+So this might not be the best tool to properly test all the functionality required in Q3 of the assignment (i.e. blocking writes).
 However, the manual send & receive feature might still be somewhat useful for testing the read/write buffer.

 # Other Notes